 Auto Train Basics

-The Auto Train travels 855 miles between Lorton, VA, and Sanford, FL, around 17.5-hours of travel time.
+The Auto Train travels 855 miles between Lorton, VA, and Sanford, FL, around 17.5-hours of travel time plus loading and unloading time.
 After leaving the stations, the Auto Train follows the same route as the Silver Meteor.
 Sadly, if you want to ride the Auto Train, you need a vehicle on your ticket.